edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 ##### Set mount options for the XFS file system

-XFS is the file system for the data directory of Cloudberry Database.
+XFS is the file system for the data directory of Apache Cloudberry.
 XFS has the following mount options:

 ```
 rw,nodev,noatime,inode64